xiongfh2008/pdf.ToolkitLife/README.md

 - PHP: ```http://localhost:8000/```
 - Ruby: ```http://localhost:8000/``` (default port can be changed)

-Simply serve the extracted folder using any static file server, and BentoPDF will work completely client-side without any server-side dependencies.
+Simply serve the extracted folder using any static file server, and PDFToolkit will work completely client-side without any server-side dependencies.

 **Build from Source (Advanced):**